flyingrhinonz/nccm/README.md

 Sends a message through the encrypted channel every n seconds (0 to disable) to prevent idle sessions from being disconnected.
+You can customize this on a per-connection basis by using the setting `keepalive: n` (optional).

 Controls